 * Provide details of all drainage infrastructure and supporting technical materials required to prove compliance with applicable Massachusetts Stormwater Management Standards.

 * Provide evidence to the Building Commissioner that a Regulatory Agreement executed by MassHousing and the Applicant, including an acknowledgment executed by the Board, has been recorded at the Plymouth County Registry of Deeds.

+*

-* No certificate of occupancy for any building shall be issued until all improvements specified in this Decision and set forth on the Final Plans are constructed and installed so as to adequately serve said building, except as provided next.
-After the base course of the pavement has been installed, and after drainage facilities adequate to serve the building have been installed, the Applicant may provide a performance guarantee, reasonably acceptable to the Board, to ensure such completion.
+No building permit shall be issued until all improvements specified in this Decision and set forth on the Final Plans are constructed and installed; provided, however, that building permits may be issued if the Applicant provides a performance guarantee, reasonably acceptable to the Board, to ensure the completion of all remaining work on the improvements.
 Any such performance guarantee shall be approved as to form by the ZBA’s legal counsel.

-3. Prior to or at the issuance of any certificate of occupancy:

 4. Prior to the issuance of the final certificate of occupancy, the Applicant shall satisfy the following conditions:

 * Provide the Building Commissioner with the identification of the Affordable Units within the Project in the form required by MassHousing, as applicable.